Ego Boyo: 1995–1996

+1998

 The studio was set up in 1998 with its first set of digital equipment, one of the first companies to do so as the industry made the gradual change from unstick equipment.
 In 1998, she bought digital equipment and opened an office on Dolphin Estate in Lagos with a staff of ten.

 Temple's first major client was 'The Obasanjo For President' campaign in 1998, for which the company produced jingles, music videos and advertisements.
 Other major corporate clients including-dividing technical support for the industry meant the company went on to great success.

+2017

+She produced the silent movie A Hotel Called Memory in 2017, which won the audience award for best experimental film at the BlackStar Film Festival in Philadelphia.
+In 2019, she produced a movie The Ghost and the house of truth that was directed by Africa Movie Academy Award Winner, Akin Omotoso.
 She was the 60th president of International Women Society (IWS), an independent, non-political, non-governmental and non-profit organisation founded in 1957.